djccarew/watson-toneanalyzer-nlu-lab/README.md

 2.1.1 Edit the file ***settings.py*** in the ***tone-analyzer-nlu-python*** sub folder of this project.
 Put in the values of your Tone Analyzer **username** and **password** and your Natural Language Understanding  **username** and **password** that you saved earlier.

 2.1.2 In a command prompt or terminal navigate to the ***tone-analyzer-nlu-python*** sub folder of this project.
-Run the following command to install the dependencies
+Run the following command(s) to install the dependencies

+Setting up a virtual environment is very helpful when managing dependencies for specific applications.

+`pip install -r virtualenv`

+Create a virtual environment

+`virtualenv -p python3 venv`

+Activate the new virtual environment

+`source venv/bin/activate`

+Now install the dependencies for this project

 `pip install -r requirements.txt`